 Just over two-thirds of BC residents have a dentist (below the 80% national dentist usage rate) and many residents express a significant preference for only seeking dental care for emergencies [17, 3, 4].
 Nevertheless, the key to minimizing the financial costs, physical pain, and risk of tooth loss associated with tooth cavities is regular, professional dental care involving both preventive treatment and hygiene counseling.

-For example, professional application of fluoride varnish or dental sealant by a qualified Vancouver dentist can dramatically reduce the risk of developing tooth cavities, especially as a result of recurrent decay [4].
+For example, the professional application of fluoride varnish or dental sealant by a qualified Vancouver dentist can dramatically reduce the risk of developing tooth cavities, especially as a result of recurrent decay [4].
 Likewise, regular dental checkups and cleanings can further reduce the risk of cavity development.

 Visit Smile Well Dental or contact 778-340-2897 for more information.